MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ## Importing & Exporting Data

-We can import data directly from systems that support the `Tables.jl` interface.
+We can import directly from systems that support the `Tables.jl` interface.
 Here is a tabular variant of the chicago dataset.

     using CSV